ehan03/UFC-Predict/README.md

 # UFC-Predict

+## To-Do's

+[ ] Develop betting strategy (modified simultaneous Kelly w/ uneven odds, will likely need to ) [ ] Create optimal ML pipeline, be more robust about feature selection [ ] Look into cloud databases
+[ ] Automate entire process to start preparing for deployment
+---

 ## Introduction

 As a long-time MMA fan and student studying statistics, I felt that working on a project involving data from UFC fighters and bouts as well as machine learning would be a great way to combine my interests and gain a deeper understanding of both the sport and the theory/application of data science.
 My goal for this project is to develop a model to predict well-calibrated probabilities of victory for each fighter in a given bout using statistics from previous fights.
 Using these probability outputs, I plan to build a betting strategy to beat bookmakers and exploit miscalibrated odds.